-A company won’t know the adequacy of its defences, if it does not regularly verify that those defences are uncompromised, sound, and applied in a timely manner.
+A company won’t know the adequacy of its defences if it does not regularly verify that those defences are uncompromised, sound, and applied on time.
 Irrespective of how strong a company’s data security policies and controls are, internal audits play an important role in information security.
-A company has three line of data security — Management, Risk Management and Compliance, and Objective Reassurance.
+A company has three lines of data security — Management, Risk Management and Compliance, and Objective Reassurance.
 Internal auditing function provides objective assurance to the executive management on how effectively the organization assesses its risks.

 If a weakness is found after auditing each control, it changes the relevant business or IT management to rectify it.
 When the rectification is more involved, experts and professionals get to the root of the insufficiency and instruct their employees accordingly.
 It ensures that information security threats are thoroughly considered and becomes especially important when a company is ready to roll out a new business product or process.

-Data breaches can be highly detrimental to any organization’s reputation, and it is vital that companies have strong policies in place.
+Data breaches can be highly detrimental to any organization’s reputation, and companies must have strong policies in place.
 If an unlikely incident occurs, the key staff ought to know their responsibilities and roles to act promptly.

-It’s necessary for an organization to involve legal experts directly and understand the requirement restraints before commencing a response.
+An organization must involve legal experts directly and understand the requirement restraints before commencing a response.
 For example, in the U.S., the data breach laws dictate how an enterprise should recognize, report and respond to a security breach, but it differs in each state.
-In other parts of the world, organizations do not require to acknowledge a breach publicly, but they might still have evidence-compilation and forensics necessities to inspect.
+In other parts of the world, organizations are not required to acknowledge a breach publicly, but they might still have evidence-compilation and forensics necessities to inspect.

 As such, the reporting of data security breaches differs from country to country.
 Where deemed severe, especially the accidental loss of, and unauthorized processing of data; you will be required to report a security breach.